rvmey/triggercmd-mcp-stdio/README.md

 ![Claude Desktop using TRIGGERcmd MCP server](Claude_Desktop_using_TRIGGERcmd_MCP_server.png)

+## Features

+This MCP server provides both general command management tools and **dynamic command-specific tools**:

+### Base Tools
+- `list_commands` - List all available TRIGGERcmd commands across your computers
+- `run_command` - Run any specific command by computer and command name

+### Dynamic Command Tools
+The server automatically creates individual MCP tools for each of your TRIGGERcmd commands that have an `mcpToolDescription` field set.
+These tools:

+- Are named using the pattern `run_{computer}_{command}` (sanitized for MCP compatibility)
+- Use the `mcpToolDescription` as the tool description for better AI understanding
+- Accept optional parameters if the command supports them
+- Provide a more intuitive interface than the generic `run_command` tool

+For example, if you have a command named "lights" on computer "office" with `mcpToolDescription` set to "Control the office lights - accepts colors (red, blue, green, white) or on/off", the server will automatically create a tool named `run_office_lights` with that description.

+### Setting mcpToolDescription
+To enable dynamic tools for your commands:
+1. Log into your TRIGGERcmd account
+2. Edit the commands you want to expose as individual MCP tools
+3. Set the `mcpToolDescription` field with a clear description of what the command does and how to use parameters
+4. Restart the MCP server to pick up the changes

 ## Authentication

 If the TRIGGERCMD_TOKEN environment variable is set, it will use that, otherwise it will try to read the token from your ~/.TRIGGERcmdData/token.tkn file in your user's home directory.